Counterconditioning: Changing How Your Dog Feels

 What counterconditioning means

 Counterconditioning simply means changing an emotional response from negative to positive.
+The mechanism rests on well-established Pavlovian conditioning principles (Rescorla, 1988).
 Right now, your dog might see another dog and feel "uh oh — threat."
 Counterconditioning teaches your dog to see another dog and feel "oh good — something nice is about to happen."

 You do this by reliably pairing the trigger with something your dog loves, at a distance where they can still cope.
 Over many repetitions, the brain updates its prediction: the scary thing now reliably comes with chicken, and the underlying feeling shifts.
 Because you have changed how your dog feels, the big reaction is no longer needed.